Museum of early consumer electronics and 1st achievements

 These units are complete with all packaging and manuals.
 They are in perfect condition.

-Two unopened boxed squarial dishes.
+Two unopened boxed squarial antennas.
 Philips and Ferguson.

 Boxed Philips 35cm BSB satellite dish.